KatolaZ/multired/python/README.md

-This is a Python implementation of the algorithm for structural reduction of multi-layer networks based on the Von Neumann and on the Quantum Jensen-Shannon divergence of graphs, as explained in:
+This is a Python implementation of the algorithm for structural reduction of multi-layer networks based on the Von Neumann Entropy and on the Quantum Jensen-Shannon divergence of graphs, as explained
+in:

   M. De Domenico.
 V. Nicosia, A. Arenas, V. Latora "Structural reducibility of multilayer networks",